JaMo42/window_manager/doc/CONFIG.md

 ```
 border <N>
 ```
 Sets the width of window borders.
+This value sets the width on the left, right, and bottom.

 ```
 meta <Class>